UBC-CS/cpsc330-2022W2/docs/course_info.md

 ## Final exam

-The final exam will be held during the exam period (TBD). **Do not book flights/trips before you are sure they do not conflict with the date of the final**.
+The final exam will be held on Thursday, April 20th 2023 at 7 pm (Location: TBD). **Do not book flights/trips before you are sure they do not conflict with the date of the final**.

 ## Code of conduct